th2-net/th2-sim/README.md

 ## Changelog

 ### 5.2.1
-+ Fixed double message of rule removing
++ Removed duplicate rule-removal event

 ### 5.2.0
 + Toolkit logic updated: all errors will be thrown as unexpected